nlink-jp/json-to-sqlite/README.md

 ## Usage

-The tool requires an input JSON file and the following flags:
+The tool has two required flags, `-o` and `-t`.
+JSON data can be provided either as an input file argument or via standard input.

 -   `-o <path>`: **Required.** Specifies the path for the output SQLite database file.
 -   `-t <name>`: **Required.** Specifies the name of the table to create or update.
 -   `--version`: Prints the current version of the tool.

+An optional `[input_file]` argument can be provided to read from a file.
+If `[input_file]` is omitted or set to `-`, the tool will read from standard input.

 ### Examples